premrajvs/springbootlearning---01---customer-dashboard/README.md

 1. Create the inner data sets as a model class - accountitem.java
 2. Create a simple rest controller with hard coded List of account items
+3. Hard code the response in controller and validate the project setup
+4. This being the experience layer, this is how the flow works
+    1. Call Account Transactions service and get the list of account IDs and transaction IDs
+    2. For each of the account IDs, call account details service and get the account numbers

+As first step, I am hard coding the response of customer transactions call